nardoz-dev/LiVeSe/docs/1stdelivery/technology.md

 ## Brief Description
 > Our station communicate via MQTT over LORA.
 Each sensor node publishes over a different topic, one topic for one sensor.
 The gateway act as MQTT-SN broker.

-> ProxyServer collect data from ambient sensor , save it on the AWS (AmazonWebServices) and push notification about safety road.
+> ProxyServer collect data from ambient sensor and push notification on the Amazon Web Service about safety road.